After anal cancer surgery

 Immediately after surgery you might have painkillers through a drip into the bloodstream that you control.
 This is called patient controlled analgesia (PCA).
 Analgesia is another word for painkillers.

-Or you might have painkillers through a small thin tube that is put into your back.
-This tube connects to a pump that gives you a constant dose of painkillers.
-This is called an epidural.
+Or you might have painkillers through a small thin tube (catheter) that connects to a pump.
+This gives you a constant dose of painkillers.

 You get painkillers to take home.
 Your nurse will talk to you about: